- Navigating Difficulties

 The key to overcoming anxiety is to train yourself to focus on tasks by analyzing what needs to be done in the here-and-now instead of personalizing negative feelings and worries.

-Correcting this can take a bit of practice, because you have to police yourself and counter negative thoughts with positive thoughts focused on what you can accomplish.
+Correcting these thought patterns can take a bit of practice because you have to monitor and counter negative thoughts with positive thoughts focused on what you can accomplish.
 When you feel negative thoughts creeping up, you have to alert yourself to make a change and then follow through on changing your thought process.

-- Use positive, supportive self-talk to counter negative feelings and negative internal talk.
-Instead of saying to yourself, “There is no way I can learn all of this material” say “I need to organize the material into chunks to make it easier to learn.”
-Instead of expressing doubt in your ability, “I always do poorly on essay exams” say “I can use new strategies for achieving success on this exam.”
-If you are confronted with an exam item that you cannot immediately answer say to yourself “That’s just one item, I can go on to others and come back to it” instead of “I knew this test was going to be impossible!”
+Instead of saying to yourself, “There is no way I can learn all of this material,” say “I need to organize the material into chunks to make it easier to learn.”
+Instead of expressing doubt in your ability with statements like “I always do poorly on essay exams,” say “I can use new strategies for achieving success on this exam.”
+If you are confronted with an exam item that you cannot immediately answer, say to yourself, “That’s just one item, I can go on to others and come back to it” instead of “I knew this test was going to be impossible!”